kshutkin/package-build/create-pkgbld/EXTENSIONS.md

 - For declarative `files`, store templates as `.tpl.json` (or another `.tpl.*` extension) so that the workspace's own linters/formatters don't try to parse them.

+## Package naming

+Use `create-pkgbld-extension-<name>` for project setup extensions, such as `create-pkgbld-extension-biome` or `create-pkgbld-extension-dts-buddy`.
+These packages export the extension contract from their root.
+They are registered in `extensions.json` or `.pkgbld-extensions.json`; the prefix does not enable automatic discovery.

+Reserve `pkgbld-plugin-<name>` for build plugins automatically loaded by PKG BLD.
+A build plugin can additionally expose the extension contract at `/extension`, as `pkgbld-plugin-dts-buddy/extension` does.
+Both forms are supported by the registry resolver.
+CLI names can stay short: `dts-buddy` configures standalone use, while `pkgbld-dts-buddy` installs the build plugin.